dgarrison63/agility2018/lab3.rst

         app: f5demo
         tier: frontend

-Now that we have reviewed the Service, we need to actually create the Service by deploying it to OpenShift by using the **oc create** command:
+Now that we have reviewed the Service, we need to actually create the Service by deploying it to OpenShift by using the **oc create** command.

+From ose-master server, issue the following command:

 .. code-block:: console